Probability Paths and the Structure of Predictions over Time: Introduction

 \section{Introduction}

-Probabilistic predictions of future binary outcomes are ubiquitous in real-world statistical and machine learning problems, ranging from election modeling~\citep{erikson2012markets,shirani2018disentangling,gelman2020information} to weather forecasting~\citep{esteves2019rainfall} to assessing mortality risk~\citep{teres1987validation, malmberg1997mortality, martinez1999mortality, yan2020interpretable}.
+Probabilistic predictions of future binary outcomes are ubiquitous in real-world statistical and machine learning problems, ranging from election modeling~\citep{erikson2012markets,shirani2018disentangling,gelman2020information} to weather forecasting~\citep{esteves2019rainfall} to assessing mortality risk~\citep{teres1987validation, malmberg1997mortality, martinez1999mortality, yan2020interpretable} to risk assessment tools in criminal justice applications~\citep{chouldechova2017fair, lin2020limits}.
 Often such probabilistic predictions are not static, but rather evolve over time as more information becomes available.
 For instance, the estimated likelihood a candidate wins an election updates with every new poll that is conducted, and the estimated chance of rain on a given future day changes by the hour as new meteorological data become available.

 In many of these domains, a large body of work aims to provide accurate, real-time forecasts that account for the very latest information.
 However, significantly less attention has been paid to understanding how the predictions themselves evolve over time.
 If there's a 35\% chance of rain one week from now, what can we say about tomorrow's prediction of rain on that same day?
 In expectation, tomorrow's prediction must be the same as today's---if it were not, we would be better off updating today's prediction to match our expectation of tomorrow's forecast.
 In other words, such sequence of probabilistic predictions should be a martingale~\citep{augenblick2021belief,foster2021threshold,gelman2020information,taleb2019all,taleb2018election,ely2015Suspense}.
 But aside from satisfying this martingale property, the forecast trajectories can vary widely from one setting to the next.